2600hz/docs-sysadmin/doc/kazoo/Service-Limits.md

+## Kazoo Service Limits

 **Kazoo** provides facilities to limit what services are being used by a particular client.
 Limits can involve simultaneous outbound channels, simultaneous inbound channels, total channel count, and enforcement of credit minimums.

 **These features can be used to provide:**

-Two-way SIP Trunks
+1. Two-way SIP Trunks

-Inbound SIP Trunks
+2. Inbound SIP Trunks

-Per-Minute SIP Trunks
+3. Per-Minute SIP Trunks

-Per-Minute Hosted PBX Calling
+4. Per-Minute Hosted PBX Calling

-General Resource Consumption Limits
+5. General Resource Consumption Limits

-Pre-Pay Cost Tracking
+6. Pre-Pay Cost Tracking

-Post-Pay Cost Tracking
+7. Post-Pay Cost Tracking

-Basic Fraud Limitations (Prevent post-pay accounts from dipping too deep into their credit)
+8. Basic Fraud Limitations (Prevent post-pay accounts from dipping too deep into their credit)

 **Talking Points:**

-How to tell if a call was rated as a per-minute or a flat-rate
+1. How to tell if a call was rated as a per-minute or a flat-rate.

-How to tell if a call was billed properly or not (accounting table?)
+2. How to tell if a call was billed properly or not (accounting table?).

-How to double-check billing, if possible
+3. How to double-check billing, if possible.

-Tools to run to re-run billing, if possible, for a CDR
+4. Tools to run to re-run billing, if possible, for a CDR.